JOB POSTING: SUMMER RESEARCH INTERN

 The OUSA summer intern will undertake special projects in the areas of research and policy, as well as support the OUSA home office team in the day-to-day operations of the organization.
 Reporting to the Research and Policy Analysts, the Summer Intern is responsible for:

-- Authoring periodic blog updates on research findings on OUSA policy priorities;
+- Author periodic blog updates on research findings on OUSA policy priorities;

-In addition to providing a cover letter and resume that highlights how you meet the above qualifications, applicants must also complete and submit a one-page assignment that demonstrates their communication and analysis skills.
+In addition to providing a cover letter and resume that highlights how you meet the above qualifications, applicants must also complete and submit a one-page assignment that demonstrates their communication and research skills.

 The assignment can be found below.

-- Your research document should be one page (single-spaced) in length
+- Your document should be one page (single-spaced) in length

-- Your brief should be clearly laid out and organized
+- Your action plan should be clearly laid out and organized

-More information and resources can be found at www.ousa.ca
+More information about OUSA can be found at www.ousa.ca

-Candidates selected for a video conference interview will be contacted by email.
-Interviews will be held on Thursday, April 4 and will be available during and after business hours.
+Candidates selected for a video conference interview will be contacted by email no later than February 28th.
+Interviews will be held on Thursday, March 5th and will be available during and after business hours.

 Please send your cover letter, resume and completed assignment via e-mail: